Feeling Mentally Drained? Ten Tips For Mental Health

 What does it mean to be mentally drained?

 Mental exhaustion is more than stress.
 It may leave you feeling physically drained and emotionally exhausted.
 In addition, it can impact your concentration, ability to sleep, relationships, and physical health.
-When left unaddressed, it can also lead to mental health challenges like anxiety and depression.
+When left unaddressed, the long-term effects can also lead to mental health challenges like anxiety and depression.

 Many circumstances can lead to mental exhaustion.
 It might build up from untreated chronic stress or burnout.
 However, for some people, it may come up quickly due to challenging and stressful situations, like losing a job or experiencing extreme sensory overload.
 Examples of other situations that can lead to feeling mentally drained may include the following: